boennecd/survTMB/README.md

 <!-- \end{align*}$$ -->

-The package contains an implementation of models which can used to estimate heritability using pedigree data.
-These are GSMs of the following form
+The package contains an implementation of models which can be used to estimate heritability using pedigree data.
+These are mixed GSMs of the following form